skandacode/skandacode.github.io/music-arts.md

 ## Western Classical Music (2019-Present)

 ### Symphonic Orchestra
 **Highest school orchestra** - RL Turner High School Symphonic Orchestra, the school's highest-level ensemble for the part 4 years.
 I was also part of the Symphonic orchestra in middle school.
+I play the violin.